kevinolega/callcentertrainingtips/_posts/2019-05-08-long-process.md

 That means you are moving forward with the process.

-Don"t forget to ask your interviewer or proctor for tips for the next step.
+Don't forget to ask your interviewer or proctor for tips for the next step.

 I hope you do well.